-- ApsaraDB for MongoDB-Single node instance
+- ApsaraDB for MongoDB-Single Node Instance

-- For example, if you set Rule Describe to Disk Usage 5mins Average >= 80%, the alerting service checks the disk space usage every 5 minutes to detect whether the average disk space usage in the last 5 minutes is greater than or equal to 80%.
+- If you set Rule Description to Disk Usage 5mins Average >= 80%, the alerting module checks the disk usage every 5 minutes to detect whether the average disk usage in the last 5 minutes is greater than or equal to 80%.
 You can adjust each alert threshold based on your business scenarios.

 - Set other parameters for alert rules.

-- Info: Email + DingTalk
+- Info: emails and DingTalk ChatBot.